AHatnarf/popcorn-tooling/README.md

 GDB is made available in the two_nodes branch as an example.
 It spawns a screen for gdb to interact with the x86 node.
 Note that there is a bit of shuffling around vmlinuz files for x86 and arm when using gdb.

 Additionally all console logs & stdout from the boot terminal will be stored in the logs folder.
 Other stages such as kernel, driver, and library compiliation will be stored in that folder.

+## Modifying automated tests/functionality
+Within the helpers folder there are two Ansible playbook files, nfs_deploy.yml and popcorn_tests.yml.
+With both groups of x86 nodes, arm nodes, a single node, or all nodes can be targeted for commands/other functionality.
+The nfs_deploy.yml is intended to mount an nfs server from the container to the VMs (reducing overhead from SCPing files live).
+It also will attempt to mount the msg_socket kernel module.
+The popcorn_tests.yml can be exapnded to start tests from specific nodes and get otuput reported back.